 Failure Modes Within 500m of the Coastline

-Within 500m of the Australian coastline, chloride deposition rates routinely exceed 300mg/m²/day.
-The coating on the panel face — if it meets the 42μm AS/NZS 4680 minimum — handles this exposure as designed.
-Our salt spray testing at 600+ hours confirms 42μm hot-dip galvanized steel maintains structural integrity through accelerated coastal aging cycles.
+Within 500m of the Australian coast, chloride deposition rates sit above 300mg/m²/day routinely.
+The coating on the panel face — if it hits the 42μm AS/NZS 4680 minimum — handles that exposure as designed.
+Our salt spray testing at 600+ hours shows 42μm hot-dip galvanized steel holds structural integrity through accelerated coastal aging cycles.

-The failure mode that actually takes down coastal fencing is not uniform coating corrosion.
-It is localized pitting at weld junctions.
-During the hot-dip galvanizing process, zinc pooling at intersection points can be inconsistent — the weld nugget itself disrupts zinc flow, creating micro-zones where effective coating thickness drops below 30μm even when the panel face reads 42μm.
-Salt-laden moisture accumulates in these recessed weld points and accelerates electrochemical attack.
-This is why two panels with identical “42μm” certificates can perform differently on the same coastal site.
+The real killer for coastal fencing is not uniform coating wear.
+It’s localized pitting at weld junctions.
+During hot-dip galvanizing, zinc pooling at intersection points gets inconsistent — the weld nugget disrupts zinc flow, creating micro-zones where effective coating thickness drops below 30μm even though the panel face reads 42μm.
+Salt-laden moisture collects in those recessed weld points and accelerates electrochemical attack.
+That is why two panels with identical “42μm” certificates can perform very differently on the same coastal site.

 Salt Spray and NS-Classified Omnidirectional Wind Loads

-NS-classified sites (No Shielding, Ms=1.0) represent open terrain with fewer than 3 obstructions per hectare — a classification covering most coastal construction buffers, beachfront civil projects, and port-adjacent developments.
-The AS 4687-2022 wind load requirements temporary fence specs demand omnidirectional resistance at this full multiplier, a test the 2007 standard never required.
+NS-classified sites (No Shielding, Ms=1.0) mean open terrain with fewer than 3 obstructions per hectare — a classification that covers most coastal construction buffers, beachfront civil projects, and port-adjacent developments.
+The AS 4687-2022 wind load requirements demand temporary fence specs resist omnidirectional force at this full multiplier.
+That is a test the 2007 standard never required.

 On NS-classified coastal sites, constant wind-driven salt spray combined with omnidirectional gust loading creates a dual degradation mechanism.
 Mechanical stress concentrates at panel-to-panel clamp connections and base-to-frame junctions.
-Where the 2007 unidirectional test protocol allowed suppliers to orient panels favorably, the 2022 standard exposes these connection points to cyclic loading from multiple attack angles.
+The 2007 unidirectional test protocol let suppliers orient panels favorably.
+The 2022 standard exposes those connection points to cyclic loading from multiple attack angles.
 Panels certified only under the 2007 protocol may pass a static wind load test but fail under real coastal conditions where wind direction shifts every 15 to 30 minutes during sea breeze transitions.

 Required Coastal Spec Upgrades